JanBoon89/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.antwerpmanagementschool.be/en/program/executive-master-public-management"

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on organization’s strategic management and organizational behavior.
+bio: My research focuses on strategic management, organizational change and the role of reputation.

 interests:
-- Strategic management and reputation
+- Strategic management: learning, innovation and organizational change
-- Organizational design and behavior
+- Reputation and stakeholder management
-- Machine learning
+- Machine learning and artificial inteliggence

 education:
   courses: